meganmcd13/figures-dual-pfc/README.md

 The data used to generate these figures has been deposited in the following [repository](https://doi.org/10.1184/R1/31431415).
 The data files from the `corr_sessions` folder should be downloaded and placed in the `raw_data_forms/` folder.

-## Data preprocessing
+## Data analysis

+All data analysis scripts for processing raw data forms are located in the `main_analyses` folder.
+To replicate the preprocessed data, these scripts should be run.
 The first preprocessing steps occur in MATLAB.
 The two following scripts should be run:

 1) `compile_behav_neural_data.m`
 2) `compile_pupil_data.m`